EMMA: Scaling Mobile Manipulation via Egocentric Human Data: EMMA: System and Algorithm

 Mobile manipulation tasks naturally alternate between navigation and manipulation phases, requiring different control strategies.
 We introduce an unsupervised phase identification mechanism that automatically segments demonstrations and modulates control during deployment.

 \textbf{Phase Detection.} We identify phases based on motion dynamics.
-For each frame, we compute the ratio of hand velocity to head velocity.
-Manipulation phases exhibit high hand-to-head velocity ratios ($> \tau_{ratio}$) with low absolute head velocity ($< \tau_{head}$), indicating dexterous hand motion while stationary.
-We filter candidate segments shorter than $\tau_{duration}$ frames to remove transient gestures.
+For each frame, we compute the ratio of hand velocity to head velocity $r$ as detailed in Algorithm~\ref{alg:phase_id}.
+To assess the accuracy of this unsupervised method, we hand-annotate 10\% of uniformly sampled continuous segments from four tasks that require phase identification.
+We report \textbf{Mean over Frames (MoF)}, defined as the number of frames where the manual label matches the dataset label divided by the total number of sampled frames.

-To spatially localize $K$ manipulation zones, we fit a Gaussian Mixture Model (GMM) with $K$ components to head positions during these high-ratio periods.
-Each frame is classified as manipulation (phase 0) if its probability density under the GMM exceeds $\tau_{pdf}$, otherwise navigation (phase 1).
-GMM provides direct probability density estimates needed for phase classification without requiring labeled training data, while being computationally efficient and interpretable for spatial clustering.
+We empirically selected $\tau_{ratio}=2.0$, $\tau_{head}=0.4m/s$, and $\tau_{duration}=30$ based on the Table Service task.
+Consistently high MoF scores across tasks $(all \ge 0.92)$ confirm the system's robustness to these specific threshold choices.
+To spatially localize $K$ manipulation zones, we fit a Gaussian Mixture Model (GMM) with $K=2$ components to head positions during these high-ratio periods.
+Each frame is classified as manipulation (phase 0) if its probability density under the GMM exceeds $\tau_{pdf}$, otherwise it is labeled as navigation (phase 1).
+GMM provides direct probability density estimates needed for classification without requiring labeled training data, while being computationally efficient and interpretable for spatial clustering.